Jojoba Oil

 Comedogenic rating low (0-2/5) — generally suitable for acne-prone skin but individual response varies.

-Oral ingestion NOT recommended — wax esters indigestible (causes steatorrhea); contains erucic acid which is undesirable systemically.
+Oral ingestion not recommended — wax esters indigestible (causes steatorrhea); contains erucic acid which is undesirable systemically.

 Important Drug interactions